Descent: sources and inspirations

 Our starting point for Descent was Dante’s poem, Divine Comedy, which follows Dante himself as he travels through hell, and encounters the dead; and then passes through Purgatory and ascends to Paradise.
 We decided to create our own story of “descent.”

-Descent features six characters who go on a strange and mysterious journey.
+Descent features four characters who go on a strange and mysterious journey.
 They have all been living through a terrible war, which has devastated the environment, and left them all suffering some kind of trauma.
 They are haunted by visions of things they have done, things they have gone through, things they have seen.
 There is a soldier, for example, who is haunted by the ghost of a woman he has killed in the war.

 Their journey is in part psychological: the characters have to face their own fears and nightmares.
 We wanted a story that could be read on different levels – both mythical, and realistic.
 So you can’t be sure how much of what happens to the characters is real, and how much is in their imaginations.